Anjajavy Le Lodge

 per person for 7 nights based on 2 people sharing a villa on a full board basis including transfers.

 View lemurs right from the comfort of your deck

 High levels of service and comfort at one of Madagascar's top lodges

-Call us on 858 345 1761 to start planning your vacation to Anjajavy Le Lodge
+To start planning your vacation to Anjajavy Le Lodge

 Set along the Mozambique Channel in an extremely diverse environment where flora and fauna offer a perfect reflection of Malagasy nature, the hotel comprises an outstanding complex of 25 rosewood villas facing the sea.

 Anjajavy's oasis is a completely unique location and the hotel's pride.
 It is the result of a search for harmony through all the essences to be found in this immense country which was designed by Camille Muller, a well known Parisian landscape designer who also has a deep love for Madagascar.

 The oasis is a genuine Garden of Eden, a place where you will find a vast variety of aquatic plants, papyrus reeds, tree ferns, climbing plants, palm trees that are home to humming birds, lemurs, malachite kingfishers, Malagasy foudis and even the rrongo.
 A grid of vaporisers maintains a constant humidity level and offers a genuinely satisfying feeling of freshness during the hot hours.